 As the coronavirus crisis deepens, seems we also have the deeply undignified spectacle of fully grown adults publicly fighting each other as they snatch and hoard toilet rolls.
-At the risk of seeming crude, I’d rather wipe my arse on a stinging nettle than squabble with strangers in a supermarket over who takes home the last effing bog roll.
-However, I’m pleased to report that both my dignity and my bottom are safe, since I dragged-out my “Happy Plumbers Tool Kit” and fitted a shattaf to our toilets instead…
+At the risk of seeming crude, I’d rather wipe my bottom on a stinging nettle than squabble with strangers in a supermarket over who takes home the last packet of bog roll.
+However, I’m pleased to report that my dignity and my rear-end are both safe, since I dragged-out my “Happy Plumbers Tool Kit” and packet offitted a shattaf to our toilets instead…

 Left: complete installation including toilet, cistern, isolating valve hose, mounting bracket and the shattaf itself.

 Right: Close-up of shattaf.
 It is quite small, measuring approximately 11 cm long and about 6 cm front-to-back.

 Shattaf – does what it says on the box

 The name “shattaf” seems strangely appropriate, considering one of its primary functions is to wash one’s bottom after taking a dump.
 They are not expensive – about twenty-five quid each, all-in, including a decent-quality high-pressure hose, metal isolation valve and wall bracket.
 These particular handsets are solid stainless steel and seem pretty robust.
 They are also relatively easy to retrofit to an existing installation.